kairosity/mp2-tunnel-focus/testing.md

                 hours = hours + 1;
             }

 Changing the code to two IF statements as above, fixed the issue.

+- ## stopWatchPlay()

+ __FUNCTION SUMMARY:__ Uses a setInterval to calls the countUp() function every second to update the time variables and the html time representation elements.

-- ## countDown15Play()
+- ## countDown15Play() & countDown25Play()

-__FUNCTION SUMMARY:__ This is an umbrella function that houses two other functions that work in concert to countdown from 15 minutes.
+__FUNCTION SUMMARY:__ These are the functions that call the interval timing functions (countdown() & countdown25SetInterval()) that work in concert to countdown from 15 & 25 minutes.
+When the seconds and minutes get to less than 0, the alarm plays, with or without sound, depending on the user's choice, and the countdownEnded() function is called.

-__ISSUE 1:__ As the seconds, minutes and hours are initialised to 0, I had difficulty arranging these functions so that minutes could initialise to 15.
-Initialising minutes within the countDown15 function which is called by countdown() every second, just kept the minutes at 15.
+__ISSUE 1:__ As the seconds, minutes and hours are initialised to 0, I had difficulty arranging these functions so that minutes could initialise to 15 & 25.
+Initialising minutes within the countDown functions which are called by countdown() & countdown25SetInterval() every second, just kept the minutes at 15.

-__FIX 1:__ I had to nest the functions within countDown15Play() in order to use *that* as the local scope in which to initialise minutes to 15.
+__FIX 1:__ I had to nest the functions within countDown15Play() & countDown25Play() in order to use *that* as the local scope in which to initialise minutes to 15 & 25 respectively.

+### **Structural functions**
+These are the functions that take care of the foundations of the timing code.

 - ## stopWatchClickStart()

 __FUNCTION SUMMARY:__ This is a click event listener on the stopwatch icons attached to each task in the task list.
 When clicked it starts the stopWatch timer *on that task* as long as certain conditions are met.
 The function is also responsible for taking the associated task description and playing it above the timer, so the user always has a reference of what task is being timed.
 This event listener also invokes stopWatchPause(), resetStopWatch() & playOnClick(stopWatchPlay) to access those functions from within its remit.

-- ## stopWatchPlay()

- __FUNCTION SUMMARY:__ Uses a setInterval to calls the countUp() function every second to update the time variables and the html time representation elements.

-- ## playOnClick(timerToPlay)

-__FUNCTION SUMMARY:__ Listens for the play button to be clicked and then plays whichever timer (countUp or countDown) it is passed.

-- ## pauseOnClick(intervalToPause)

-__FUNCTION SUMMARY:__ Listens for clicks on the pause button and stops whichever interval timer is passed into the function.

-- ## resetStopWatch()

-__FUNCTION SUMMARY:__ Listens for clicks on the reset button and resets all time variables to 0 as well as stopping the timer.

-6. __*resetTimes()*__ Used in conjunction with resetStopWatch() to clear the time variables and reset the DOM as well.

-  ### __*Issues encountered through testing*__

 __ISSUE 1:__ There are two separate routes to starting the stopwatch timer.
 A user can click on the stopwatch icon (and this will always be the first method, as until they click here, the timer box will not be visible).
 Once the timer is visible, there are two ways to start the timer: the stopwatch icon *and* the play button that appears if the timer has is paused.
 This caused a bug that meant two or more Interval timers (based on the stopWatchPlay function) could be triggered to run at the same time.
 This causes the timer to increase the speed at which the seconds and minutes increase, and it ceased being a reliable timer.